rubysoftwareconservancy/delayed-plugins-airbrake/README.md

 ## System Integration Testing

-A test class is provided:
+A test class is provided.
+It can easily be run from your app's console, etc.

     Delayed::Plugins::Airbrake::Bomb.delay.blow_up